PanDAWMS/panda-docs/docs/source/client/panda-client.rst

 ==============
 The setup file ``panda_setup.(c)sh`` is automatically generated under *$VIRTUAL_ENV/etc/panda* when panda-client is installed via pip.
 You need to source the file to setup the required environment variables before using the python modules and command-line tools.
+It is good to define a shell function to source the setup file as shown in the ATLAS users tag.

 .. tabs::